Former Bears RB Thomas Q. Jones hopes ‘Life After’ makes an impact on current, former NFL players - NewsBreak

 Former Bears RB Thomas Q. Jones hopes ‘Life After’ makes an impact on current, former NFL players

-CHICAGO – At the end of a career in professional football, some players feel like there is nothing but time ahead.
+CHICAGO – At the end of a career in professional football career, some players feel like there is nothing but time ahead.

-That’s actually not a good thing, at least it wasn’t for Thomas Q. Jones.
+That’s actually not a good thing, at least it wasn’t for Thomas Jones.

 “About 8-to-10 months after I retired, I found myself in this lonely space where I really didn’t know what I was supposed to be doing,” said the running back who played 12 seasons in the NFL, including three with the Bears.
 “Football is a very structured job.”